TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption>Abroad phase</figcaption>
 </figure>

+###3) Back Home
-Arriving back home, the user needs to reset their internet connection in order to user data back at home.
+Arriving back home, the user must reset their internet connection in order to use data back at home.
 This is the only task required in the _Back Home_ phase.
-Once done, the user returns to the standard _At Home_ phase.
+When complete, the user returns to the _At Home_ phase.

 <figure class='folio_image' id='phases-back-home'>
 <a target='_blank'>